clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

    1.00   26.00   51.00   51.05   76.00  100.00   18785
 ```

-* We don't want to keep the 18785 rows with missing ranks (i.e. observations for weeks since entering the Hot 100 that the song was no longer on the Hot 100).
+An improvement, but we don't want to keep the 18785 rows with missing ranks (i.e. observations for weeks since entering the Hot 100 that the song was no longer on the Hot 100).

 Gathering Better: na.rm
 ====================================================================================
 incremental: true

-The argument `na.rm` to `gather()` will remove rows with missing ranks.
+The argument `na.rm = TRUE` to `gather()` will remove rows with missing ranks.

 ```r
 billboard_2000 <- billboard_2000_raw %>%